deepflame/website/source/blog/articles/2015-11-10-blog-updates.html.markdown

 Also, this blog is using [Middleman](https://middlemanapp.com) and it is not as user friendly as it could be.
 No 'press a button and write along'-experience.
 I was thinking to switch to [Ghost](https://ghost.org/) but found [prose.io](http://prose.io) which I am trying with this post.

 Let's see how it goes.
-I payed more with Docker and was thinking to move all my dev environments there.
+I played more with [Docker](https://www.docker.com) and was thinking to move all my dev ironments there.
 That could be a nice post.
 That hopefully does not outdate so quickly :)

 ---